emundus/tchooz/components/com_emundus/docs/back/classes/EmundusControllerAdmission.md

 ### tagfile

-Add a tag to an application
+Add a tag to applications

 ```php
 public tagfile(): mixed